CzarHey/discord-timebomb/README.md

 ### Adding the Custom Command version to your server

 The Custom Command version must be manually imported to your server and requires more setup, but allows for more flexibility and customization.
-It is recommended that you be familiar with Blargbot's functions before attempting to set up the Custom Command version.
+It is recommended that you be familiar with blargbot's functions before attempting to set up the Custom Command version.

 To set up the Custom Command version of the command, do the following: